 |Power Loss||1.8 W

-To verify that the noise performance of the optimized PDN is sufficient to meet high performance specifications, the AD9175 is evaluated in terms of phase noise and inspecting the DAC output spectrum of sideband spurs around the carrier.1 Phase noise results are within data sheet specification limits, as shown in Table 2.
+To verify that the noise performance of the optimized PDN is sufficient to meet high performance specifications, the AD9175 is evaluated in terms of phase noise and inspecting the DAC output spectrum of sideband spurs around the carrier.1 Phase noise results are comparable between the standard PDN and optimized PDN, as shown in Table 2.
 The output spectrum of AD9175 has a clean carrier frequency with no visible sideband spurs, as shown in Figure 6.